This article primarily refers to Silver and Gold levels.

 Design and Make projects

 These projects aim to design and create a product that meets a specific aim.
-The scope of the project can start broad, and narrow down during the project.
+Design and Make projects can start with a broad scope, which is then narrowed down to something more specific.

 Design and Make projects should include: